Bishmit/CustomTreeTraversal/README.md

-# Custom Graph Traversal Simulator
+# Custom Graph/Tree Traversal Simulator

 # Description
 This is a dynamic graph traversal simulator built using SFML.
 It allows you to create graphs interactively and visualize DFS or BFS traversal dynamically.